gvwilson/sdxjs/en/src/introduction/index.md

 If you would like to improve what we have or add new material, please see the Code of Conduct in [%x conduct %] and the contributor guidelines in [%x contributing %].
-If you have questions or would like to use this material in a course, please file an issue in our GitHub repository or send us email.
+If you have questions or would like to use this material in a course, please file an issue in [our GitHub repository][book-repo] or send us email.

 ## Who helped us? {: #introduction-help}